hnefatl/dissertation-project/journal.md

   type of `(+) 1 2` vs `(+) 1 2 3` in GHCi, looks like Haskell infers that there must be a `Num` instance that's a function, in order for `3` to be the argument to the `Num` instance.
 - No defaulting atm - unnecessary complexity, weird language feature.
+- More scalable/local/modular approach? `OutsideIn(X)` claims to be a solution.